averageflow/joes-warehouse/README.md

 go run main.go
 ```

+This will launch the application running on port `7000`.

+This application includes a graceful shutdown mechanics and so whenever you stop it, or it receives a stop signal, it will first wait for any HTTP request currently being processed to be finished and then gracefully shutdown.
+This makes it possible to deploy it without downtime and to ensure a better experience for users.

 ## Additional notes

 Some compromises were made during development to simplify certain aspects and make the project more portable and quicker to develop, namely: